 Are the pubs open?

 Pubs that serve food are open.
 You’re required to have a substantial meal and can’t stay longer than 105 minutes.
-Pubs that don’t serve food are still closed until 20th July.
+Pubs that don’t serve food are still closed until Monday 10th August.

 Should I decide where I’m going in advance?

 Yes, it’ll likely save you time and possible disappointment.
 Certain businesses are now appointment only, so it’s best to check in with them in advance.
 See DublinTown’s updated list of businesses that are open in the city centre.
 We’ve also linked to directories of online Dublin shops.

 Which galleries, museums and visitor attractions are open?

 - 14 Henrietta Street, Dublin 1 (Booking advised)